PaulMadhusmita/Lending_Club_Case_Study/README.md

   Python Numpy library for data evaluation
   Pandas library to get an insight into the data frame Matplotlib and Seaborn to create various visualization charts for beter represntation and interpretation of data

+## Conclusions
+Based on deatiled analysis below are some of the attributes (but not limited to) that can help identify defaulters:
+1. Maximum defaulters are higher for applicants with home ownership as MORTGAGE or OTHER
+2. Loan amount requested for Small Business is highest and also have high defaulters followed by Credit Card & Debt Consolidation
+3. Defaulters are higher for higher interest rate accross all categories
+4. Defaulters are pretty high for funded amount between 10k to 15k and employee length 10+years
+5. Chances of defaulting is higher when the funded amount is in range of 20K to 35K and annual income is between 75k to 140k

 ## Acknowledgements
 - This project was based on UpGrad AIML Course Case Study